 5. No more blur

 Did you know you can reduce the motion blur during fast scenes?
-For those who feel a little queasy during these fast-paced moments, there’s a feature called Action Smoothing.
+There’s a feature called Action Smoothing for those who feel a little queasy during these fast-paced moments.

 While you’re watching the show or movie, press the Star button on the Roku TV remote.
 This opens the Options menu.
 Scroll to Advanced picture settings, then modify Action Smoothing to your speed of choice.